-ELT(DT) alert shall be sent to the LADR using the information provided in the following table, which links Cospas-Sarsat fields with XML field names specified for the LADR.
-In this table, "T" format means Modified Baudot Code.
-Where possible, XML data element names and structures follow the schema and definitions found at www.fixm.aero.
+ELT(DT) alert shall be sent to the LADR using, in part, the information provided in the following table, which provides key XML field names specified for the LADR with example values and explanatory notes.
+The complete XML specification is provided by ICAO directly to LADR Contributors, i.e., nodal MCCs.

-Table C-5: LADR MESSAGE FIELD DESCRIPTIONS
+Table C-5: KEY LADR MESSAGE FIELD DESCRIPTIONS